Development area Molobyen (Finalised)

 It is being tested on a neighbourhood called Molobyen (formerly known as Breivika Vest) currently under development in Bodø.
 The entrepreneur and the municipality aim at achieving a zero emission neighbourhood, where energy may largely be supplied by solar PVs and district heating (DH).

-Moving forward, the implications of this energy system analysis on the design and dimensioning of the electric distribution grid for the area will be investigated.
+The results in the master thesis shows how using PVs and DH dramatically reduces the maximum need for electricity grid capacity, from 3.93 MW to 0.61 MW.
+Because energy for heating is supplied by DH, PV generation becomes the dimensioning factor for the distribution grid.
+One implication of this analysis is that design and dimensioning of the electric distribution grid should consider the design of the internal energy system in neighbourhoods and the coordination with other energy carriers and energy sources.
 The dimensioning and design of the electric and the thermal energy system are dependent on each other so that different solutions for both should be considered during the design phase.